 16:00 - Short break

-16:30 - Frank Coulson (Univ.
-Iowa): 'Cataloguing the medieval Latin commentaries on Ovid's Metamorphoses: Problems and Perspectives'.
+16:30 - Frank Coulson (Ohio State University): 'Cataloguing the medieval Latin commentaries on Ovid's Metamorphoses: Problems and Perspectives'.
 Q&A

 17:30 - Lorenza Gay (Independant Scholar): '"Selon l'istorial matiere" Depictions and Interpretations of the Greco-Roman Gods in Late Medieval French Illuminated Manuscripts: Building Meaning(s) in Texts and Images from the Ovide moralisé to Christine de Pizan'.
 Q&A